 You can promote your website, services, products, events, and much more using Google Ads.

-It’s important that you conduct keyword research first and note the cost-per-click (CPC) and average conversion rate, in addition to keyword search volume.
+You must conduct keyword research first and note the cost-per-click (CPC) and average conversion rate, in addition to keyword search volume.
 You want to pick keywords that you can afford and that will convert for your business.
 Higher volume keywords are harder to bid on due to competition.

 2. Social Media Marketing